sabre-io/sabre.io/source/event/promise.md

     $multiHttp->wait();

-The success handler for the initial `DELETE` request now _returns_ another promise.

-The result is that the promises are chained.

-Also note that the first `then` no longer has an error handler.
+Note that the first `then` no longer has an error handler.
 The error handler is optional.
-If it is not specified, it will automatically cause any chained promises to also fail.

-Therefore it's only needed to specify the last error handler.
+If it is not specified, it will automatically cause any chained Promises to also fail.
+For this reason, you often only need to specify the last error handler.

-**Note:** If the last error handler is missing, and errors or exceptions will be suppressed.
+**Note:** If you did not specify an error handler, any errors and exceptions may be supressed.
 Always make sure you end the chain with 1 error handler.

 Promise state
 -------------

-A promise can only have one of three states:
+A Promise can only have one of three states:

 1. Pending
 2. Fulfilled
 3. Rejected

-After a promise is in state 2 or 3, its state and value/reason is immutable.
+After a Promise is in state 2 or 3, its state and the value/reason are immutable.

-If you call `then` after the promise has a result, the callbacks are immediately triggered.

 Creating a Promise
 ------------------

-If you are the implementor of `MultiHttp`, you will want to know how to create a promise.
+If you are the implementor of `MultiHttp`, you will want to know how to create a Promise.
 It's pretty easy, just call the constructor:

     $promise = new Sabre\Event\Promise();

-Then, if later in the process, you have a result, you just call:
+Then, later on when you have the result of the operation, call:

     $promise->fulfill( $result );